 According to one chronicler, Constantine stood in shock when news reached him that the walls had been breached.
 However, rather than escape, Constantine prepared to go to the front lines himself:

-Rather than give an order to the men who remained with him, Constantine offered a choice:
+Rather than give an order to the men who remained with him, Constantine offered a choice with a biblical flourish:

 According to this account, about two hundred men chose to join Constantine for his last stand.
 Heading for the gate, they engaged Turkish troops and fought until the end.
 Because no Greeks who survived were with the Emperor in his final moments, the exact circumstances of his end are lost to the tides of time.
 This account, popular in tradition, suggests that Constantine was, in the midst of battle, separated from his followers and removed from his horse.
 Wounded, but still ambulatory, Constantine fought until he was struck down by an Ottoman soldier.
 Mr. Mijatovic wrote: